Many startups begin with an idea but lack deep financial resources.

 This is the best starting place for keyword research, as it will provide you with the most comprehensive and targeted list of words.

-Google Trends not only allows you to compare the popularity of one keyword over another, it also tells you which keywords are rising in popularity in your markets, thereby allowing you to exploit the top keywords in your niche.
+It also tells you which keywords are rising in popularity, thereby allowing you to identify the top keywords in your niche.

-I scrolled down, and look what I found — my main markets existed within the USA, providing outstanding geotargeting data!
+I scrolled down, and look what I found.

 No other free keyword research goes into such detail.

 And beyond that, scrolling further down in this report also shows the top and rising related keywords.